 Introduction

 Tomato (Solanum lycopersicum) is a short-duration, warm-season crop that thrives under moderate climatic conditions.
 Optimal growth and yield are achieved within a temperature range of 21–24°C. Temperatures below 10°C or above 30°C can negatively impact plant tissue, thereby restricting development and reducing productivity.
-Tomato was originated in Peru as an exotic species, while cultivated varieties were domesticated in Mexico (Luckwill, 1943).
+The tomato originated in Peru as an exotic species, while cultivated varieties were domesticated in Mexico (Luckwill, 1943).
 The crop was introduced to other parts of the world in the 16th century, with Vasco da Gama, the Portuguese explorer, credited for its introduction to India.

 Currently, tomatoes are cultivated globally in both open fields and protected environments.
 Major producing countries include India, China, the United States, Italy, Turkey, Mexico, and Japan.
 In India, the primary tomato-growing states are Andhra Pradesh, Madhya Pradesh, Odisha, West Bengal, Karnataka, Bihar, Gujarat, Tamil Nadu, Uttar Pradesh, Haryana, and Rajasthan.
 The total area under tomato cultivation in India is approximately 0.9 million hectares, yielding about 19.19 million tonnes annually, with an average productivity of 21.20 tonnes per hectare.
 In contrast, Spain leads globally in productivity, reaching 66.81 tonnes per hectare.
 Within India, Andhra Pradesh accounts for the highest production (3354.47 metric tonnes), while Karnataka achieves the highest productivity at 33.90 tonnes per hectare.
 Haryana also plays a significant role, with 29.40 thousand hectares under cultivation, producing 0.62 million tonnes at an average yield of 21.32 tonnes per hectare (Anonymous, 2014).
-Despite its extensive cultivation, tomato production is frequently constrained by insect pest infestations.
-Among these, the fruit borer (Helicoverpa armigera), also known as the gram pod borer or American bollworm, is particularly destructive—causing losses of 40–50% (Pareek and Bhargava, 2003; Meena and Raju, 2014).
+Despite its extensive cultivation, tomato production is frequently constrained by infestations of insectpests.
+Among these, the fruit borer (Helicoverpa armigera), also known as the gram pod borer or American bollworm, is a major pest causes losses up to 40–50% (Pareek and Bhargava, 2003; Meena and Raju, 2014).
 Other important pests include whitefly (Bemisia tabaci), leafhopper (Amrasca devastans), thrips (Scirtothrips dorsalis), and serpentine leaf miner (Liriomyza trifolii) (Lal et al., 2008).

-To address pest pressure and environmental stresses, protected cultivation techniques such as polyhouses are being increasingly adopted.
+To address pest pressure and environmental stresses, protected cultivation techniques, such as polyhouses, are increasingly being adopted.
 These structures provide a controlled environment that minimizes pest infestation, improves fruit quality, and enhances productivity per unit area.
 However, limited research exists on pest dynamics and management strategies under polyhouse conditions (Sri et al., 2017).
 Although chemical pesticides remain the dominant approach for managing insect pests, their repeated and indiscriminate use has resulted in several critical issues—pesticide residues in food, environmental pollution, harm to non-target species, and the development of pest resistance.
 These challenges underscore the pressing need for safer, more sustainable pest control strategies.
-Emphasis must be placed on the development and adoption of biodegradable insecticides and eco-friendly, non-chemical alternatives to ensure sustainable and environmentally responsible tomato production.
-This review covers the population dynamics of major insect-pests of tomato under open as well as polyhouse conditions and their ecofriendly management.
-Although further studies need to be carried out for proper insect-pests management.
+Emphasis must be placed on developing and adopting biodegradable insecticides and eco-friendly, non-chemical alternatives to ensure sustainable and environmentally responsible tomato production.
+This review covers the population dynamics of major insect pests of tomato under both open and polyhouse conditions and their eco-friendly management.
+Although further studies need to be carried out for proper insect pest management.

-2. Population dynamics of major insect-pests on different varieties of tomato:
+2. Population dynamics of major insect pests on different varieties of tomato:

-Abiotic factors and varietal characteristics play an important role in regulation of pest populations on tomato crop.
-Chaudhuri and Senapati (2001) studied the population build-up of whitefly (Bemisia tabaci Genn.) on tomato in Terai region of West Bengal during 1997 and 1998.
-The population reached the highest level (1.68 whitefly /plant) during middle February to mid March when temperature, relative humidity, sunshine hr/day and rainfall ranged from 17.07-22.13oC, 65.29-72.78 per cent, 7.79-8.98 hr/day and 5 mm, respectively.
+Abiotic factors and varietal characteristics play an important role in the regulation of pest populations on the tomato crop.
+Chaudhuri and Senapati (2001) studied the population build-up of whitefly (Bemisia tabaci Genn.) on tomato in the Terai region of West Bengal during 1997 and 1998.
+The population reached the highest level (1.68 whitefly /plant) during mid-February to mid-March, when temperature, relative humidity, sunshine hr/day and rainfall ranged from 17.07-22.13oC, 65.29-72.78 per cent, 7.79-8.98 hr/day and 5 mm, respectively.